Kris: Hilt

-The handle or hilt (hulu) is an object of art, often carved in meticulous details and made from various materials: precious rare types of wood to gold or ivory.
+The handle or hilt (hulu) is an object of art, often carved in meticulous detail and made from various materials: precious rare types of wood to gold or ivory.
 They were often carved to resemble various animals and Hindu deities, although this became less common with the introduction of Islam.
-In Bali, kris handles are made to resemble demons coated in gold and adorned with semi precious and precious stones, such as rubies.
+In Bali, kris handles are made to resemble demons coated in gold and adorned with semi-precious and precious stones, such as rubies.
 In Java, kris handles are made in various types, the most common design being the abstract stylized representation of the human form.
 Examples of hilt designs include Tunggak Semi Putri Kinurung hilt from Surakarta, Batara Guru and Pulasir hilt from Madura, Punukan hilt from Palembang, Ratmaja from Bali, Pulungan hilt from Cirebon, Pekaka hilt from Pattani, and a seabird-like hilt from Lampung and Sulawesi.
 The kris usually has a curved pistol-grip hilt that aids in stabbing strikes.
 It allows the palm of the holding hand to add pressure to the blade while stabbing.
 A kris only offers minimal protection for the hand by the broad blade at the hilt.

 Sheath

 As with the hilt, a kris' sheath (warangka) is also an object of art.
 It can be made from various materials, usually a wooden frame to hold the blade which can be coated with metals such as brass, iron, silver, or even gold, usually carved in sulur floral motifs.
-The upper part of the sheath formed a broad curved handle made from wood or sometimes ivory.
+The upper part of the sheath formed a broad, curved handle made from wood or sometimes ivory.
 It could be adorned with precious or semi-precious stones.

 Forging

 The making of a kris was the specialised duty of metalworkers called empu (lit. "possessor") or pandai besi (lit. "iron-skilled").
-In Java the honorary title empu refer to those ironsmiths who possess the special skill of forging the kris.
+In Java, the honorary title empu refers to those ironsmiths who possess the special skill of forging the kris.
 According to Javanese beliefs, a kris empu should possess knowledge, technical skills and also spiritual prowess, since kris are believed to have physical and spiritual presence.
 This was meant to differentiate the masters from common pandai besi that mostly create common metal tools or peasant's weapons like parang or golok.
 In old Majapahit, a kris bladesmith was referred to as pande and all were reputed to be able to work hot iron with their bare hands.
 The people of Majapahit would eventually flee to Bali where the occupation has been preserved by the Pande clan to this day, members of whom also make jewellery.
 A bladesmith makes the blade in layers of different iron ores and meteorite nickel.
 Some blades can be made in a relatively short time, while more intricate weapons take years to complete.
-In high quality kris blades, the metal is folded dozens or hundreds of times and handled with the utmost precision.
+In high-quality kris blades, the metal is folded dozens or hundreds of times and handled with the utmost precision.
 Empu are highly respected craftsmen with additional knowledge in literature, history, and the occult.